ELITELEARNERSACADEMY/Python-rep/README.md

 solution file: compute_n+nn+nnn.py

+                                                              Python-Programs-on-Math-Functions
+1. Python Program to Find the Roots of a Quadratic Equation solution file: Find-the-Roots-of-a-Quadratic-Equation.py

+2. Python Program to Find the Area of a Triangle solution file: Find-the-Area-of-a-Triangle.py

+3. Python Program to Find Simple Interest solution file: Find-Simple-Interest.py

+4. Python Program to Find Quotient and Remainder of Two Numbers solution file: Find-Quotient-and-Remainder-of-Two-Numbers.py

+5. Python Program to Find All Pythagorean Triplets in the Range solution file: Find-All-Pythagorean-Triplets-in-the-Range.py

+6. Python Program to Compute a Polynomial Equation solution file:  Compute-a-Polynomial-Equation.py

+7. Python Program to Swap Two Numbers without using Third Variable solution file: Swap-Two-Numbers-without-using-Third-Variable.py

+8. Python Program to Count Set Bits in an Integer solution file: Count-Set-Bits-in-an-Integer.py

+9. Python Program to Clear the Rightmost Set Bit of a Number solution file:  clear-Rightmost-Set-Bit-of-a-Number.py

+10. Python Program to Test Collatz Conjecture for a Given Number solution file: Test-Collatz-Conjecture-for-a-Given-Number.py

+11. Python Program to Find the Gravitational Force between Two Objects solution file: Find-the-Gravitational-Force-between-Two-Objects.py

+12. Python Program to Form an Integer that has Number of Digits at 10’s Place &amp; LSD at 1’s Place solution file: Form-an-Integer-that-has-Number-of-Digits-at-10s-Place-amp-LSD-at-1s-Place.py

+13. Python Program to Print an Identity Matrix solution file:Identity-Matrix.py

 Thanks sanfoundry for the questions if you wish to contribute  or have a proposition, we happy to a from you